MalteGruber/zigpy_standalone/README.md

 Binding device <Device model='TRADFRI on/off switch' manuf='IKEA of Sweden' nwk=0x7E7D ieee=04:cd:15:ff:fe:0f:b2:29 is_initialized=True>
 ```

-## Reading material and getting started with Zigbee
+## Reading material and get started with Zigbee

 ### Clusters
-For information about various clusters have a look in [/zigpy/zcl/clusters](https://github.com/zigpy/zigpy/blob/dev/zigpy/zcl/clusters/).
+For information about various clusters, have a look in [/zigpy/zcl/clusters](https://github.com/zigpy/zigpy/blob/dev/zigpy/zcl/clusters/).

 For example in the cluster OnOff (6) the zigpy library defines the attributes and commands in the class
 ```python